 For several years, I was on the teaching and supervising faculty of the Long Island Institute for Psychoanalysis and Psychotherapy.
 I also was an instructor, supervisor and training analyst for the Suffolk Institute for Psychotherapy and Psychoanalysis and was elected to emeritus faculty status.
 I have served as a training analyst for candidates from other institutes and a supervisor to therapists with a range of backgrounds.

 My early writing was on statistics and psychometrics: an undergraduate statistics textbook and associated workbook, and a few articles in professional journals.
 Once I left academia for clinical work, I stopped contributing to journals and focused on patients and clinical students.
 For the past several years, I have been working on guides for the treatment of psychological disorders, some of which appear on a professional web site, www.TreatmentMaps.net .
+I am currently working on a book on insomnia for the general public, that I hope to have available within a year.

-I am currently a member of the New York State Psychological Association (NYSPA), the Eastern Psychological Association (EPA), the National Alliance of Professional Psychological Providers (NAPPP), the Western Massachusetts and Albany Association for Psychoanalytic Psychology (WMAAPP), the Psychological Association of Northeastern New York (PANNY), the International Association of Trauma Professionals (IATP), and the Society for Psychotherapy Integration (SEPI).
+I am a member of the New York State Psychological Association (NYSPA), the Eastern Psychological Association (EPA), the National Alliance of Professional Psychological Providers (NAPPP), the Western Massachusetts and Albany Association for Psychoanalytic Psychology (WMAAPP), the Psychological Association of Northeastern New York (PANNY), the International Association of Trauma Professionals (IATP), and the Society for Psychotherapy Integration (SEPI).
 I am a life member of the American Psychological Association (APA).